link07/node-interface/README.md

 # Litecoin Node Interface

-This is a basic web status page for Litecoin<sup>1</sup> full nodes.
-It's not pretty, but it works.
+This is a basic web status page for Litecoin (and related) full nodes.
 If you want to see how it looks, a demo is available [here](https://ltc.xblau.com).

 You can use it to check thing like: